When do I write tests for dsp code?

 When I do inevitably break something, how will I know which piece of the code actually broke?

 Answer: Tests.
-(Or: excessive trial and error and time.)
+(The alternative is excessive trial and error!)
 Being able to rely on the test harness to prove a refactor didn’t break anything is a great feeling.

 When I’m too scared to refactor